haotiangu/Robost_Vision_Based_Object_Tracking_System/README.md

 ## Compile

-You can use the following commands to download and compile the package.
+You can use the following commands to download and install the software.

 ```
 cd ~/catkin_ws/src